newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 #### GKE

-In the GKE environment, the Celerity runtime will use a [pull subscription](https://cloud.google.com/pubsub/docs/pull) to poll a Pub/Sub topic for messages from a Pub/Sub topic.
+In the GKE environment, the Celerity runtime will use a [pull subscription](https://cloud.google.com/pubsub/docs/pull) to poll a Pub/Sub topic for messages.
+For other event sources, an integration is set up to receive events from the source data store, bucket or queue and forward them to the consumer application via a Pub/Sub topic.
+The Celerity runtime will then pull messages from the Pub/Sub topic.

 When a consumer application is first deployed to GKE, a new cluster is created for the application unless you specify an existing cluster to use in the deploy configuration.